chieni/imhungry/README.md

 	- Ratings
 	  	- There is a current Rating displayed to the User in Recipe view that is uneditabale.
 	  		- For now, if no User's have rated the Recipe, the Rating is the Rating as mined from Yummly's website.
 Once a User in our app has rated a recipe, the recipe then defaults to being the aggregate of only our users' ratings
 	  		- IMPORTANT NOTE: If you are the first User to rate a recipe (which is the case with most recipes at this point in time), the Recipe Rating will be the same as the rating you input.
-This is because we switch over to only using User's in our system right when you rate it and you are the only User to have rated that Recipe
+This is because we switch over to only using the ratings of Users in our system right when you rate it and you are the only User to have rated that Recipe.
+If another User rates it, the rating will be displayed as the average of the two ratings.
 	  	- Under the current Rating, there is a set of 5 stars the User may use to rate the Recipe
 	  		- Once a User clicks on the Rating they wish to rate the Recipe (only whole numbers), that number is then immediately saved to that Recipe's aggregate rating
 	  		- Additionally, a User may only rate a Recipe once.
 Once a User has rated a Recipe, they may rate it again multiple times but only their latest Rating will count towards the aggregate Rating of the Recipe